HackRank/Glitch-Effect/README.md

 Let us not forget our roots, Bitcion v0.1.0.
-Pur
+Pure c